Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.rst

 * systemctl List-timers: List of all system systemd timers (excluding user timers)
 * crontab: List of crontabs that are found in the usual locations. note that this list is not complete

+Have a look at the output examples below.

 Plugin execution may take up to 30 seconds, depending on the amount or type of installed software.